sickboydroid/90-days-DSA-Challange/Notes/network/networking course/OSI Model.md

 We cannot use a mac address over internet because sometimes the routers are linked via PPP LLC (Point to Point Logical Link Control) and as we know they don't use mac address.

-So to overcome this issue a standard protocol (set of rules) called IP came into existance

-Internet Protocol Address is a unique address give to every assets/computer connected to the Internet.
+So to overcome this issue a standard protocol (set of rules) called IP came into existance.
+Internet Protocol Address is a unique address given to every computer connected to the Internet.

 Routers receive packets at each of their interefaces and make a dicession of where to forward those packets.

-Every router has a forwarding table which tells the router where to forward a packet with pariticular IP addr
+Every router has a forwarding table which tells the router where to forward a packet with pariticular IP addr.

 The process of building that table is called **Routing** and the process of using this table to forward the packets is called **Forwarding**

 Instead of actual IP's, the router stores ranges of IP's to improve effeciency.
-  - e.g: Let's say 172.17 / 16 is prefix and we have programmed the router to forward any packet with first 16 bits as 172.17 to interface
-  - So when it sees 172.17.6.2 IP addr on a packet it sends it through interface 2.
+For example

+    - There is something like 172.8 / 16 > 88.112.32.2 (Kashmir) in routing table
+    - This means that if dest ip addr of packet's first 16 bits match to 172.8 then forward it to Kashmir router with IP 88.112.32.2

 ![IP addr and routing](assets/IP%20addr%20and%20Routing.png)

 ## Mapping IP and Ethernet (ARP)

-- When we send a packet a computer which is not on the same LAN we send it to the local router with the IP addr of the receiving computer.
+When we want to send a packet to a computer which is not on the same LAN, we send it to the local router with the IP addr of the receiving computer.

     - Dest Mac addr is Routers addr
     - Src Mac addr is Senders addr
     - Dest IP addr is receivers addr
     - Source IP addr is sender ip addr

 ---